Published by Angie. Last Updated on January 17, 2024.

-Tazza d'Oro is located at 1125 North Highland Avenue in Highland Park
+Tazza d'Oro is located at 1125 North Highland Avenue in Highland Park.

 Carnegie Coffee Company

 The coffee they serve is from Illy, an Italian coffee roaster, which is predictable and decent coffee.
 The drink menu includes drip coffee and standard hot and iced espresso based drinks.
 We noticed the coffee wasn't ground to order but had been sitting in the grinder (this may not bother anyone else but me), but our double espresso was smooth and balanced.

 Carnegie Coffee Company is located at 132 E Main Street in Carnegie, PA just south of Pittsburgh.

-Caffe d'Amore is located at 5400 Butler Street in Lawrenceville.
+Caffe d'Amore is located at 5308 Butler Street in Lawrenceville.

 Located on Penn Avenue on the border between Lawrenceville and Bloomfield, this artsy coffee shop serves coffees from Annapolis-based Ceremony Coffee Roasters.
 On a recent Sunday morning visit, the place was packed with groups of tattoo-laden twenty-somethings.
 I definitely felt out of place without tattoos covering the entire surface area of my body.